Run-Y/Junction_2024/README.md

 - **Sea Level Rise**
 - **Glacier Ice Mass Loss**

-Clicking on each item in the dashboard will open a line chart with the relevant data.
+Clicking on each item in the dashboard will open a chart with the relevant data.

 ### Recommendations